 The final chapter of the Zelda manga Oracle of Seasons.
 After seeing his friend Pyoko, a cuccoo chick who has been his constant companion since the VERY FIRST PAGE, killed by the big bad, Link goes into a berserk rage, complete with a visible aura of blazing flames of wrath.

 Inazuma Eleven anime uses this a lot, especially the second season where they're fighting aliens.
 Basically, the heroes are overwhelmed by everything the bad guys have.
 But with a bit of Power of Friendship, they suddenly gain new techniques, dribble across a field full of overpowered oppornents within a minute, and score a tieing or winning goal.

-Touma from To Aru Majutsu no Index, being the Determinator that he is, does this a few times, namely in his first fight against Accelerator, where he was already electrocuted before the fight, then tossed around in collateral damage attacks and explosions. he then gets back up and delivers a solid punch to Accelerators face, one-liner and all
+Touma from A Certain Magical Index, being the Determinator that he is, does this a few times, namely in his first fight against Accelerator, where he was already electrocuted before the fight, then tossed around in collateral damage attacks and explosions.
+He then gets back up and delivers a solid punch to Accelerators face, one-liner and all.

 Kim Kapwhan in Fatal Fury: The Motion Picture gets his rear handed to him until he hears the voice of his son cheering him on, upon which he curb stomps his opponent, taekwondo style.

 How Haru wins every battle in Rave Master.
 Lampshaded by Griff when Lucia seems to get an extra long oppurtunity to beat on Haru before said second wind arives.